-Possibly the most important justification behind the significance of bed height, is that it affects your comfort and well-being on a daily basis.
-How easy it is to get in and out of the bed is obviously dependent on said bed’s height.
-You don’t want to strain your legs having to scramble out of a really low bed.
+Possibly the most important justification behind the significance of bed height is that it affects your comfort and wellbeing on a daily basis.
+How easy it is to get in and out of the bed is obviously dependent on its height.
+You don’t want to strain your legs having to lift yourself out of a really low bed.
 At the same time, you don’t want to have to hurdle your way into bed every night.

-Sleep experts say in general, the average person usually needs a bed with a height of 25 inches (including bed frame and mattress).
+Sleep experts say the average person usually needs a bed at a height of 25 inches (including bed frame and mattress).
 However, this could differ with each individual, dependent on their height or age.

 Related: Get inspired by Dreams’ latest beds

-However!
-If you live with a partner who is gifted with a height that unfortunately is far taller than yours, or that falls a tad short, then you have a couple options.
-A tall bed (with a handy step that blends nicely in the bedroom décor) can give you a sense of opulence and regality whereas a short bed can make you feel grounded.
-The Japanese have been fans of low beds for centuries, in fact they’ve gone as far as creating the ‘Shikibuton’, a traditional bed that almost becomes the floor, it’s meant to connect the spirit to nature, but be careful if you have a bad back!
+However, if you live with a partner who is significantly taller than you, you can compromise by adding a handy step that blends nicely with your bedroom décor.
+It can give a sense of opulence and regality.
+On the other hand, having a short bed can make you feel grounded.
+The Japanese have been fans of low beds for centuries, in fact they’ve gone as far as creating the ‘Shikibuton’, a traditional bed that almost becomes part of the floor.
+It’s meant to connect the spirit to nature, but be careful if you have a bad back!

-Your age is also likely to affect the bed height you’re after.
+Your age is also likely to affect the bed height you require.
 An older person needs a bed that they can easily get in and out of without straining their body.
 A bed that is too low will be a struggle for joints, whereas a bed that is too high will require jumping onto the mattress each evening.
-If this applies to you, correlate the bed height to your height to ensure maximum comfort.
+If this applies to you, correlate the bed height to yours to ensure maximum comfort.

-For children however, bed height and ease of getting in or out doesn’t seem to be the priority.
+For children however, bed height and ease of getting in or out is less of a priority.
 If, like a lot of children, your child is adamant to get a bunk bed, do not fret.
 Bunk beds are an easy way of appeasing your child and saving space.
 The ideal height of a bunk bed is dependent on the floor to ceiling space you have available.
-It seems obvious, but if you’ve got quite low ceilings, you’ll want a low bunk bed to ensure your kids don’t hit their heads during every wake up call.
-The average height to leave between the top of their mattress and ceiling should be roughly 36 inches, but again if your child’s a little taller, there should be more room.
+It seems obvious, but if you’ve got quite low ceilings, you’ll want a low bunk bed to ensure your kids don’t bump their heads.
+The height to leave between the top of their mattress and ceiling should be at least two feet (60.96cm), but again, if your child’s particularly tall, there should be more room.
 For more information on bunk bed dimensions, it’s worth taking a look at House Plans Helper.

 Depth of Mattress

 Depending on your chosen bed frame, your mattress should comply.
 If you’re after an extra thick mattress for comfort, opt for a shorter bed frame.
-Vice versa if you fancy a tall bed frame with lots of storage space underneath, a thinner mattress is best idea.
+Vice versa, if you fancy a tall bed frame with lots of storage space underneath, a thinner mattress is a good idea.

-According to Feng Shui expert Sally Painter, the height of your bed can determine the quality of your sleep, and therefore your mood, by the levels of chi permitted.
+According to Feng Shui expert Sally Painter, the height of your bed can determine the quality of your sleep, and therefore your mood, by the levels of ‘chi’ permitted.
 Chi is an ancient Chinese term which can be translated as energy.
-She suggests the chi energy needs to be able to flow around your bed.
-Too short a bed can block this flow of energy, preventing you from good night’s sleep.
+She suggests the chi needs to be able to flow around your bed.
+Too short a bed can block this flow of energy, preventing you from a good night’s sleep.
 Whereas too high a bed can leave you vulnerable to high levels of energy and a restless night.
-She states ‘the key is to go for a happy medium without blocking the space underneath your bed’, so to avoid getting out of the wrong side of bed in the morning, choose a bed that’s the right height.
+She states: “the key is to go for a happy medium without blocking the space underneath your bed”, so to avoid getting out of the wrong side of bed in the morning, choose a bed that’s the right height.